HowTo: Node Red - Create a user interface with dashboard nodes

 To do this, drag the switch node from the node palette onto the node red configuration interface and double-click on it.

-The window shown will then appear.
-Here, as before with the other nodes, you can set the assigned group and tab as well as the size.
-Also, as before, the “label”.
-Under “Icon” you can select an icon that you can display as a switch symbol in front of the label or without a label at all.
-The remaining properties such as “Topic” and “Name” are the same as with the previous nodes.
-The only difference here is that you can enter different payloads for the switching states “On” and “Off”.
-Which makes sense, because otherwise you wouldn't be able to distinguish between the switched off and switched on states.
+The displayed window then appears.
+As with the other nodes, the assigned group and tab as well as the size can be set here.
+As before, you can also set the "Label".
+Under "Icon" you can select an icon that you can display in front of the label or without a label as a switch icon.
+The remaining properties such as "Topic" and "Name" are the same as for the previous nodes.
+The only difference here is that you can enter different payloads for the "On" and "Off" switching states.
+This also makes sense, as otherwise you would not be able to distinguish between the switched-off and switched-on states.

 View of the switched on switch.